 Being “Miss Stress”

 We all have the desire to procrastinate on certain issues that bore, aggravate, or frustrate us.
+Many people use procrastination as a way to cope with stressful situations, temporarily easing anxiety or overwhelm.
 I think that is part of being human.
-For myself, I will wait until the last minute, and then ‘Miss Stress’ drags me across the finish line of the race on time.
+For myself, I will wait until the last minute, and then ‘Miss Stress’ drags me across the finish line of the race on time, which can be especially stressful as the deadline approaches.
 I am not a procrastinator, a dreamer, or a worrier.
 I have a tad of the stress maker in me.

 Think about your lifestyle.
 Is putting off tasks playing a large role in your ability to lead a charmed life?
 Should you stop procrastinating?